svt/gradle-yapp-publisher-plugin/DEVELOPMENT.md

 ## Use the plugin in a test project

 Init a gradle project (java/kotlin) with gradle init (or use an existing).
-Add the plugin, and repo mavenLocal() to it's build.gradle..
-Configure as in the README documentation, just copy the basic gradle.properties maven_central or alik
+Add the plugin, and repo mavenLocal() to it's build.gradle.
+Configure as in the README documentation, just copy the basic gradle.properties maven_central or alike.